sendgrid/docs/source/API_Reference/SMTP_API/scheduling_parameters.md

 Send Each At
 {% endanchor %}

-To delay a send request for individual recipients use `send_each_at` to send emails to each recipient at the specified time. `send_each_at` is a sequence of UNIX timestamps, provided as an array.
+To delay a send request for individual recipients; use `send_each_at` to send emails to each recipient at the specified time. `send_each_at` is a sequence of UNIX timestamps, provided as an array.
 There must be one timestamp per email you wish to send.

 {% codeblock lang:json %}
 {